 Ideal use case

-Global enterprises in retail, manufacturing, B2B, and media that require speed-to-market, personalization at scale and deep integration with commerce and CRM systems.
+Global enterprises in B2B manufacturing, financial services, public services, media and global retailers, that require speed-to-market, personalization at scale and deep integration with commerce and CRM systems.

 2. Adobe Experience Manager (AEM)

-Adobe Experience Manager is a monolithic enterprise CMS best for organizations deeply embedded in the Adobe ecosystem with large centralized marketing teams.
+Adobe Experience Manager is a Java-based enterprise CMS and DXP best for organizations deeply embedded in the Adobe ecosystem with large, centralized marketing teams.

 Overview